slaskhas/esp32-aws-iot/README.md

 [![Build Status](https://travis-ci.org/jandelgado/esp32-aws-iot.svg?branch=master)](https://travis-ci.org/jandelgado/esp32-aws-iot)

+This is a fork of https://github.com/jandelgado/esp32-aws-iot.
+Main difference is adding a library.properties file, to make it easier to use directly in the Arduino environment.

-This is a fork of https://github.com/ExploreEmbedded/Hornbill-Examples focusing on the AWS_IOT library and removing everything else.
+In turn that is a fork of https://github.com/ExploreEmbedded/Hornbill-Examples focusing on the AWS_IOT library and removing everything else.
 The code was also upgraded to AWS IoT Device SDK v3.0.1.